 The zoom focal length and aperture are included under each one, and you can click on an image to open a full-resolution version if you’d like a closer look.

-There are versions for Nikon, Canon, and Sigma mounts, each with a manufacturer’s suggested price of $999.
+There are versions for Nikon, Canon, and Sigma mounts.
+Sigma set the manufacturer’s suggested price at $999.